Parents: You Are Not Alone!

-Welcome to Our 2022 Family Digital Wellness Guide
+Family Digital Wellness Guide

 How to Use This Guide

 This Digital Wellness Guide is designed to provide parents and caregivers with information and guidance based on clinical evidence and scientific research.
-In it, we discuss both the benefits and risks of digital media use and provide strategies for parents and caregivers of children from birth through young adulthood.
-To best use this guide, consider:
+In it, we discuss both the benefits and risks of digital media use and provide recommendations for navigating and supporting healthy media use by children from birth through young adulthood.

 Typical child development occurs at different rates in different children, even in the same family.